-A block diagram explaining the proposed process of developing an intelligent method for automatic recognition of emotions from the speaker's speech is shown in Figure 2.1.
+A block diagram explaining the proposed process of developing an intelligent method for automatic recognition of emotions from the speaker's speech is shown in figure 2.1.

-In accordance with Figure 2.1, to solve the PES recognition problem, it is necessary to develop a mathematical model that will be able to perform a multiclass classification according to seven types of emotional states with adequate accuracy.
+In accordance with Figure 2.1, to solve the PES recognition problem, it is necessary to develop a mathematical model that will be able to perform a multi-class classification according to seven types of emotional states with adequate accuracy.
 The model receives as an input the features of the classified object, which are extracted as a result of preprocessing.
 At the output of the model, the classification result is a vector of values of the probabilities of assigning the object under study to one of the seven classes of PES, Y.

-Figure 2.1 - The structure of the automatic classification process of PES by intelligent methods of information analysis

-To synthesize the required model, algorithmic methods from the theory of computer assisted learning are used.
-In the process of tuition, the training data is fed to the input of the model in the form of a training sample from audio recordings of speech signals with various manifestations of PES, from which informative features are extracted (preprocessing).
+Figure 2.1 - The structure of the automatic classification process of PES by intelligent methods of information analysis to the input of the model in the form of a training sample from audio recordings of speech signals with various manifestations of PES, from which informative features are extracted (preprocessing).
 For the training sample, for each file it is known in advance what type of emotion it corresponds to.